Do I need a Construction Stormwater Permit?

 A SWPPP describes the scope of the planned construction project and describes measures to control runoff.
 A SWPPP must be completed before submitting your application.
 Training is required to complete a SWPPP.

 A consultant trained in SWPPP preparation may be able to prepare your SWPPP.
-To verify that the SWPPP contains the proper information, use the SWPPP checklist (wq-strm2-47).
+To verify that the SWPPP contains the proper information, use the Stormwater Pollution Prevention Plan (SWPPP) checklist (wq-strm2-47)

 For simple construction sites disturbing only an acre or two, use the Construction SWPPP Template (wq-strm2-12)